Magee House saga persists in court years after partial collapse | CBC News

 Sbrissa wants to restore it and maintains that's always been his intention — even after he applied to have what remains torn down (he later backtracked) and then tried to sell the property in 2020.
 He got a few offers, he says, but rejected them because no one intended to save what's left.

 The architect is 75 years old and restoring the heritage structure could take years.
-He also recently acquired a former train station in Comber, Ont., that he intends to renovate.
+He also recently acquired a former train station in Comber, Ont., east of Windsor that he intends to renovate.
 Is he able to take all of it on?

 Does he have the money?